DayalStrub/announcements/README.md

 ### App

-The streamlit app (actually [stlite](https://github.com/whitphx/stlite?tab=readme-ov-file#use-stlite-on-your-web-page-stlitemountable) - a port of Streamlit to Wasm, powered by Pyodide) is built locally, converted to HTML at edit.share.stlite.net and then deployed using GH Pages.
+The streamlit app is deployed using GH Pages and [stlite](https://github.com/whitphx/stlite?tab=readme-ov-file#use-stlite-on-your-web-page-stlitemountable) - a port of Streamlit to Wasm, powered by Pyodide - via the index.html page.
+See the stlite README for details on importing data, working with `requests` in Pyodide, etc.